 Here are some of the best that will help you to reap all of the exercising benefits while staying safe…

-Whether you attend your local prenatal yoga class or take one virtually, yoga is an amazing workout for any stage of pregnancy!
-Yoga is low intensity, works on stretching and flexibility, and will prepare your body for labor and delivery!
+Whether you attend your local prenatal yoga class, take one virtually, or use a Youtube vide, yoga is an amazing workout for any stage of pregnancy!
+It’s low intensity and works on stretching and flexibility.
+This is really important to prepare your body for labor and delivery!

 2. Low-Intensity Cardio